KRFY Radio

 North Idaho News of the Week airs each Friday at 8 a.m. with program hosts and journalists from the Sandpoint Reader and Daily Bee dissecting local headlines in a 30-minute review of the biggest local news of the week.
 Tune in or stream it live, right here on KRFY.org.

 Did you miss this week’s show?
-Click to hear the most recent episode:
+Click for the Sept 12, 2025 News of the Week»

 Hear recent recorded shows on Spotify: